-- (vi) Prior to the conclusion of the Pre-Launch Period, Nasdaq shall select price bands for purposes of applying the price validation test in paragraph (vii)b. below.
+(vi) Prior to the conclusion of the Pre-Launch Period, Nasdaq shall select price bands for purposes of applying the price validation test in paragraph (vii)c. below.
 Under the price validation test, the System compares the Expected Price with the actual price calculated by the Cross to ascertain that the difference, if any, is within the price bands.
 Nasdaq shall select an upper price band and a lower price band.
-The default for an upper and a lower price band is set at zero. - (vii) The Pre-Launch Period shall continue until the Price Volatility Constraint has been satisfied.
-The Price Volatility Constraint requires that the Current Reference Price has not deviated by 10% or more from any Current Reference Price within the previous 10 minutes.
-The failure to satisfy The Price Volatility Constraint or the conditions of this paragraph (vii), below, will result in a delay of the release of the security for trading, and a continuation of the Pre-Launch Period, until all conditions have been satisfied.
-If a security does not pass the price validation test, Nasdaq may, but is not required to, select different price bands before recommencing the process to release the security for trading.
+The default for an upper and a lower price band is set at zero.

+(vii) The Pre-Launch Period shall continue until at least 5 minutes after the Price Volatility Constraint has been satisfied.
+The Price Volatility Constraint requires that the Current Reference Price has not deviated by 10% or more from any Current Reference Price within the previous 10 minutes of the Pre-Launch Period.
+The Near Execution Price is the Current Reference Price at the time the Price Volatility Constraint has been satisfied (such time is the Near Execution Time).
+If the security is not released for trading within 30 minutes from the Near Execution Time and the Current Reference Price at such time (or at any time thereafter) is more than 10% below or more than 10% above the Near Execution Price, the requirements of this paragraph (vii) shall reset and must be satisfied again.